Jewish students ‘faced hostile culture’ in National Union of Students

 The report did not recommend sanctions or further disciplinary investigation, instead setting out 11 recommendations for the union to consider.

-President of the Union of Jewish Students (UJS), Joel Rosen, said: “This landmark report sets out in granular detail how NUS has failed generations of Jewish students.
+President of the UJS, Joel Rosen, said: “This landmark report sets out in granular detail how NUS has failed generations of Jewish students.

 “It is a searing indictment of anti-Jewish racism at the heart of student politics.
 It confirms that Jewish students faced harassment and discrimination and that complaints of antisemitism were dismissed and disregarded.